 All information that is collected about you during the course of the research will be coded with a study number and kept confidential.
-The information is available to the trial team, authorised collaborators, ethical review committees, London North West University Healthcare NHS Trust, government regulatory agencies and the Sponsor (University of Oxford), who can ask to access the trial data.
+The information is available to the trial team, authorised collaborators, ethical review committees, Guy's and St Thomas' NHS Foundation Trust, government regulatory agencies and the Sponsor (University of Oxford), who can ask to access the trial data.
 Responsible independent monitors may be given access to data for monitoring and/or audit of the trial to ensure we are complying with regulations.
 They are bound by the same confidentiality rules.
 The electronic diary is sent to you by email to complete online.
 Your email address will be stored on a secure University of Oxford server, access to the diary system is password controlled and only study site staff and sponsor IT management can view the email address.